liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/01-fundamentals.markdown

     it.
 5. It provides mature development tools, while staying agnostic so each developer can use his or her preferred tools.
-6. It’s all about reusing, providing reusable frameworks and libraries and allowing you to create your own.
+6. It's all about reusing, providing reusable frameworks and libraries and allowing you to create your own.

 Interested?
 More details below.